cesare-spinoso/cesare-spinoso.github.io/docs/research/research.md

 order: 2
 ---

 I am interested in developing statistical as well as language-based computational methods to help scientists further their research.
-This interest began during my undergrad and has continued during my master's where I most recently developed language techniques to assist qualitative researchers in conducting qualitative analyses.
+This interest began during my undergrad and continued during my master's where I most recently developed language techniques to assist qualitative researchers in conducting qualitative analyses.
 Here is a list of my most recent publications.

 <h3>Qualitative Code Suggestion: A Human-Centric Approach to Qualitative Coding (2023)</h3>